reclaimprotocol/blog/content/posts/proxying-is-enough.md

 ## Analysing the numbers on the paper

-AES GCM is the most popular cryptographic algorithm used in HTTPS.
 The above formula is what is used to detemine what is the probability of being able to convince a person that certain data showed up on their browser, when it actually didn't.

 - $|S|$ is the number of allowed openings.
 In other words, the request and response contain some parts that can be revealed publicly.
 If all you make a set $S$ of all the possible values in the data that is revealed, gives you $|S|$